Skip to content

 • Make sure Espanso is running (check your system tray)

-• Restart Espanso after editing the config file
+• Restart Espanso after editing config file

 Step 3: Create Your Own Form

-The real power of Espanso Dynamic Forms lies in creating custom forms tailored to your workflow.
+Real power of Espanso Dynamic Forms lies in creating custom forms tailored to your workflow.
 Let's create a simple one.

 1. Create a form config file